Creamy Banana and Coconut Bread and Butter Pudding

-This modern twist on a classic pudding is based on a recipe card I picked up a while ago in Waitrose.
-The flavours of the coconut and banana in a rich custard are reminiscent of the desserts you can find in Thailand, where both of these ingredients feature heavily in both sweet and savoury cooking.
-It would be perfect as a hearty warming pudding on cold evenings, yet the lightness of the flavours make it a tasty treat for the summer months too.
+This banana coconut pudding is modern twist on a classic recipe.
+The flavours of the coconut and banana in a rich custard are reminiscent of the desserts you can find in Thailand.
+Both these ingredients feature heavily in both sweet and savoury Thai cooking.
+It would be perfect as a hearty warming pudding on cold evenings.
+Yet the lightness of the flavours make it a tasty treat for the summer months too.

-8 slices of sliced white bread (basics will be fine, and it doesn’t matter if it is stale as the custard makes the pudding soft and squidgy)
+8 slices of sliced white bread (basics will be fine.
+It doesn’t matter if it is stale as the custard makes the pudding soft and squidgy)

 Around 40g of margarine or softened butter